rylarson/keystores/README.md

 # Keystores

 This gem provides ruby implementations of different key stores.
 This was primarily created to provide the ability to use many of the good Java key stores from ruby.
+This gem adds the key stores to the OpenSSL module structure, since that is where the `OpenSSL::PKCS12` keystore lives.

 ## Installation